decent-chat/decent/packages/client/README.md

 This package exports its `__dirname`.
 You can then use that to host `index.html`, `dist/`, `img/`, etc.

-If, however, you just want to self-host a client to access Decent servers with:
+If, however, you just want to self-host a client to access Decent servers with, see below.

 ### install
 ```sh